CSpanias/alien_invasion/README.md

 * Python (pygame)

 Created a version of the Space Invaders game that includes:
-* a rocket ship that moves left to right within specified limits and fires bullets!
+* a rocket ship that moves left to right within specified limits and fires bullets
 * a fleet of aliens
 * difficulty levels
-* scoring system
+* scoring system including real-time score, high score, level and number of ships remaining
 * interface that responds to player input

 Learned how to work with: